lkesteloot/trs80/README.md

 npm run build --workspaces
 ```

-To do a parallel build:
+Or to do a parallel build:

 ```sh
 npx lerna run build